z4p4n/Arduino-R3-USB-HID-Keyboard/README.md

 How it's work
 ------

-Write an code in batch and vbscript.
+Write code in batch and vbscript.
 This script download an another program who shit in your screen. duuuh suuurry...

 Improvement
 ------